icd2k3/riot-opt-types-mixin/README.md

 Using Riot in conjunction with TypeScript allows for setting of expected prop types.
 [RiotTS](https://github.com/nippur72/RiotTS) looks like a good option if you're interested in using TypeScript for your Riot app.

 ## Contributing
-Please contact me at icd2k3@gmail.com if you have any questions, suggestions, or issues.
+PRs welcome!
+Please contact me if you have any questions, suggestions, or issues too!

-To develop locally, clone this repo and run `npm run start` to compile /src -> /lib and run `npm run ` to run the unit tests.

 ## Thanks
 Most of the functionality is a direct port of React's [PropTypes](https://github.com/facebook/react/blob/master/src/isomorphic/classic/types/ReactPropTypes.js).